hashbite/consent-manager/packages/docs/docs/new-structure.md

   * actively ask for co contributors in readme and on website
   * DONE - can we do some seo for our docs page?
   * when linking hashbite, also offer payed services on a hourly rate
+  * add google ads integration as we have it ready in @stanford
+  * get rid of this file in the repo ;)